 - ‘Match-fixing monitoring system in play: Betting, data analysis technology and its effects on sport integrity’ funded by the IOC’s Early Career Academics Research Grant, The Olympic Studies Centre (2019)

-- Reviewer for several journals, including Sage Open, Ethics & Behavior, Crime, Law & Social Change, etc.
+Reviewer for academic journals, including Communication & Sport, European Sport Management Quarterly, International Journal of Sport Policy and Politics, International Review for the Sociology of Sport, Sport in Society, Sport Management Review, Sage Open, Ethics & Behavior, Crime, Law & Social Change, etc.

 - Tak, M. (2018).
 Too big to jail: Match-fixing, institutional failure and the shifting of responsibility.
 International Review for the Sociology of Sport, 53(7), 788-806.
 DOI: 10.1177/1012690216682950

 - Tak, M., Sam, M. P., & Jackson, S. J. (2018).
 The problems and causes of match-fixing: Are legal sports betting regimes to blame?
 Journal of Criminological Research, Policy and Practice, 4(1), 73-87.
 DOI: 10.1108/JCRPP-01-2018-0006

 - Tak, M., Sam, M. P., & Jackson, S. J. (2018).
 The politics of countermeasures against match-fixing in sport: A political sociology approach to policy instruments.
 International Review for the Sociology of Sport, 53(1), 30-48.
 DOI: 10.1177/1012690216639748.

 - Tak, M. (2018).
 Three conceptual tools for studying sports-related social/policy institutions: Costs, paths and grains.
 Korean Journal of Sociology of Sport, 31(1), 171-196.
 [Published in Korean]